handsontable/handsontable/docs/content/guides/rows/row-parent-child.md

 ---
 title: Row parent-child
 metaTitle: Row parent-child - JavaScript Data Grid | Handsontable
-description: Reflect the parent-child relationship of your data, using Handsontable's interactive UI elements such as expand and collapse buttons or extended context menu.
+description: Reflect the parent-child relationship of your data, using Handsontable's interactive UI elements such as expand and collapse buttons or an extended context menu.
 permalink: /row-parent-child
 canonicalUrl: /row-parent-child
 tags: